-Czech Republic and Hungary are countries whose histories have struggled and suffered with communism.
+The Czech Republic and Hungary are countries whose histories have struggled and suffered from communism.
 Many people here don’t want to talk about that part of their history.
 We probably won’t know the exact reasons about why they want to avoid it so much.
 However, I think to stop asking them about communist history can make them more comfortable, and they can have more joy for the life they have right now.

 After the dissolution of the Soviet Union, Hungary and Czech Republic have become capitalist countries.
 When I walk on the streets, people here enjoy what they have.
-They have high consuming ability, and they seem like that they have walked through the shadow of the past.
+They have the high consuming ability, and they seem like that they have walked through the shadow of the past.

 I still remember when we were in a class of the first week, Clara Ruth tried to ask Elizabeth a question about her memories of communism from the past; however, Elizabeth hesitated to share any memories on communism, which really surprised me.
 Because nowadays, Hungary is a capitalist country instead of a communist country, so is the Czech Republic.
 There are absolutely no restrictions talking about communism.

 But people here, not only just Elizabeth, old people in Budapest (who can understand English) have a hard time telling their stories about communism.
 When you pass by them, you can see their joyful faces, which show how much they like the life they have right now.